 Fairhaven Art Walk

-There are new works each month and new venues are being added.
-They conveniently update the map and artists each month so its easy to plan your evening.
-There are a number of restaurants with great food and atmosphere in Fairhaven so plan to have dinner before or after your stroll.
+There are new works each month and new venues are added regularly.
+They conveniently update the map and artists each month so it’s easy to plan your evening.
+There are also a number of restaurants with great food and atmosphere n Fairhaven so plan to have dinner before or after your stroll.

-Annual Children‚Äôs Art Walk
+Annual Children’s Art Walk